 The SO proposes the acceptance of the relevant Settlement Submissions by the parties involved and the issuance of a decision by which HCC:

-- Finds that the parties concerned infringed Articles 1 of the Greek Competition Act and 101 of the TFEU through their participation in prohibited vertical agreements.
+- Finds that the parties concerned infringed Article 1 of the Greek Competition Act and Article 101 of the TFEU through their participation in prohibited vertical agreements.

-- Orders the parties concerned in the above infringement to cease, if they have not already done so, and refrain in the future from the violations of Articles 1 of Law the Greek Competition Act and 101 TFEU found in the SO.
+- Orders the parties concerned in the above infringement to cease, if they have not already done so, and refrain in the future from the violations of Article 1 of Law the Greek Competition Act and Article 101 TFEU found in the SO.

-- Imposes fines for the violations of Articles 1 of the Greek Competition Act and 101 TFEU found in the SO.
+- Imposes fines for the violations of Article 1 of the Greek Competition Act and Article 101 TFEU found in the SO.

 The SO is not binding for the HCC, which will decide taking into account all the evidence in the case file.